-Therefore, a primary responsibility of each constructor in a class is to make sure that any newly-constructed object satisfies the class invariant.
+Therefore, a primary responsibility of any public method is to preserve the invariant.

-- b) Calling a public method of the class with the invariant true and the preconditions of the method satisfied results in the invariant remaining true (though it may temporarily become false during the execution of the method) - (1)Therefore, a primary responsibility of any public method is to preserve the invariant. - (2)Technically, private methods are not required to preserve the invariant so long as public methods call them in such a way as to restore the invariant before the public method completes.
+Technically, private methods are not required to preserve the invariant - so long as public methods call them in such a way as to restore the invariant before the public method completes.